killianobrien/myslides/slides/app-cryp-06.md

 * <img src="./images/subsbytes.png" alt="Stallings" style="padding:5spx;width=150px;float:right"> This figure shows the how the substitute bytes transformation is defined.
 * For each entry of the incoming state matrix, i.e. for each byte
     - the first four bits denote the row index $x$ of the S-box
-    - the second four bites denote the column index $y$ of the S-box
+    - the second four bits denote the column index $y$ of the S-box
     - the S-box entry at that row and column is a byte that replaces the original byte of the state.
 * After replacing each entry of the incoming state matrix, we get the outgoing state matrix.